 You need to take care of your body, too.
 There are a few steps you can take to alleviate physical problems caused by grief:

-• Accept support.
+- Accept support.
 People will usually offer help when you’re grieving.
 You may not feel up to it but see if you can say “yes” to that meal, visit or reason to leave the house.
-Making plans can be a welcome distraction.
+Social support and making plans can be a welcome distraction.

 Here’s when to seek professional help for your grief

-It’s normal to have doubts about how you will survive a significant loss, and it’s never too early or too late to reach out for help.
+It’s normal for people who are grieving to have doubts about how they will survive a significant loss, and it’s never too early or too late to reach out for help.
 “Loss of a loved one is one of life’s most painful experiences,” Dr. McConnell said.
 “If you’ve suffered a loss, it can be helpful to see a professional therapist or counselor.”
 But not everyone who is grieving chooses therapy—you may prefer to process your grief in other ways.

 However, you should contact a mental health professional if you: